Constraints of Delay Loading DLLs

 There is no way currently to delay the loading of only specific procedures from a DLL while using the normal import mechanism.

 Custom calling conventions (such as using condition codes on x86 architectures) are not supported.
-Also, you cannot use floating-point data types in any of the helper routines or hooks on RISC machines.
-The floating-point registers are not saved on any platform.
+Also, the floating-point registers are not saved on any platform.
 If your custom helper routine or hook routines use floating-point types, they need to completely save and restore the floating-point state on machines with register calling conventions with floating-point parameters.
 Be careful about delay loading the CRT DLL if you call CRT functions that take floating-point parameters on a numeric data processor (NDP) stack in the help function.